billwear/maas-rad/originals/machines-snap-2-7-ui-2731.md

 * You can **abort** any operation that's in progress.

-* You also have the option to set tags, availiabity zone, or resource pool at various stages along the way.
+* You also have the option to set tags, availability zone, or resource pool at various stages along the way.

 Since these actions are not necessarily sequential, and the available actions change as the machine state changes, it's not very useful to make a state diagram or flowchart.
 Instead, consider the following table: